Connecting to SQL Server using SQL Server Management Studio

 - In the database engine, the data will be stored in the form of a 2-D format (Tables).

 Analysis Services (SSAS):

-- The SSAS (SQL Server Analysis Service) is a tool which is used under data warehousing/ data mining environment for storing the information in the form of 3-D format.
+- The SSAS (SQL Server Analysis Service) is a tool that is used under the data warehousing/ data mining environment for storing the information in the form of a 3-D format.

 Reporting Services (SSRS):

-- SQL Server Reporting Service (SSRS) is a tool which is used to generate various reports such as MS-Word file format, MS-Excel format, .pdf format, XML format, .tiff file format et.
+- SQL Server Reporting Service (SSRS) is a tool that is used to generate various reports such as MS-Word file format, MS-Excel format, .pdf format, XML format, .tiff file format et.

-- The report is a document which is used to store some business-related information.
+- The report is a document that is used to store some business-related information.

 Integration Services (SSIS):

 - The SQL Server Integration Service (SSIS) is a tool that is used to convert one database tables into another database understandable format.
 For example, SQL Server database Tables are converting into Oracle understandable table format.

 The SSAS, SSRS, SSIS tools are coming under the MSBI (Microsoft Business Intelligence) tool.